learn-co-curriculum/selecting-single-elements-readme/README.md

 // <h1 id="firstHeading" class="firstHeading" lang="en">Ada Lovelace</h1>
 ```

 So `h1` is called the tag name of the element.
 And to select something by the tag name we simply pass through the name of the tag.
+The `document.querySelector` method  will return the _first match_.
+One can easily imagine multiple `<p>` tags, however.
+We will cover multiple match scenario in a later lesson, but if you'd like to grow your self-education muscles, search the Web for the **MDN** documentation on **`document.querySelectorAll`**.

 ### Other CSS Selectors